musselwhizzle/Focus-Points/docs/Focus Points.md

  |   $   | end of string                                  |

 Note:
-The plugin is written in Lua programming language and uses Lua string.find() for filtering.
-This function supports "Lua patterns", so you could use even more [sophisticated pattern matching](https://www.lua.org/pil/20.2.html).
+The plugin is written in the Lua programming language and uses Lua string.find() for filtering.
+This function supports "Lua patterns", so you can use even more [sophisticated pattern matching](https://www.lua.org/pil/20.2.html).
 However, for filtering a simple EXIF data output, basic pattern matching should be more than sufficient.

 For further processing as text, the full metadata (retrieved via 'exiftool -a -u -sort <file>') can also be opened in a text editor.